-Add the names and paths of subfolders and files to exclude from auditing Enter a file mask to specify the name and path of subfolders and files to be excluded from auditing.
-The file mask can contain any combination of the following: Fixed characters such as letters, numbers and other characters that are allowed in file names.
-Asterisk () wildcard character to substitute zero or more characters.
-Use a single asterisk () to specify a non-recursive match (i.e., find match in the folder only; does not match any slash characters (\)).
-Use a double asterisk () to specify a recursive match (i.e., find match in the folder and all subfolders in audit path; matches slash characters (\) and directory names in paths). • Question mark (?) wildcard character to substitute a single character.
+Add the names and paths of

+subfolders and files to

+exclude from auditing

+Enter a file mask to specify the name and path of subfolders and files to be excluded from auditing.
+The file mask can contain any combination of the following:

+- Fixed characters such as letters, numbers and other characters that are allowed in file names. - Asterisk (\) wildcard character to substitute zero or more characters.
+Use a single asterisk (\) to specify a non-recursive match (i.e., find match in the folder only; does not match any slash characters (\)).
+Use a double asterisk (\\) to specify a recursive match (i.e., find match in the folder and all subfolders in audit path; matches slash characters (\) and directory names in paths). - Question mark (?) wildcard character to substitute a single character.
 The ? wildcard character does not match slash (\) characters.

-For example, entering .log will exclude all files in the audit folder with the .log file extension.
-Whereas, entering .log will exclude all files with the .log file extension found in the audit folder or in any subfolders.
+For example, entering \.log will exclude all files in the audit folder with the .log file extension.
+Whereas, entering \\.log will exclude all files with the .log file extension found in the audit folder or in any subfolders.

 See File/Folder Inclusion and Exclusion Examples for more examples.

 You can also enter the name of an individual subfolder or file that is to be excluded from auditing.

 IMPORTANT: If you enter the name of a subfolder or file that is outside of the audited path, Change Auditor will not exclude it from auditing.

 Once you have selected a subfolder or file to be excluded, select the appropriate Add button to add it to the Exclusions list.

+Exclusions list

-Exclusions list The list across the bottom of this page contains the folders, files and masks that are to be excluded from auditing.
+The list across the bottom of this page contains the folders, files and masks that are to be excluded from auditing.
 Use the buttons to the right of the text box to add and remove entries.

+Add

+Use one of the following Add commands to move the entry in the text box to the Exclusions list:

+- Add | Folder use this option to exclude activity against files/subfolders in any folders that match the exclusion string. - Add | File use this option to exclude activity against any files that match the exclusion string.

+Remove

-Add Use one of the following Add commands to move the entry in the text box to the Exclusions list: Add Folder - use this option to exclude activity against files/subfolders in any folders that match the exclusion string. • Add File - use this option to exclude activity against any files that match the exclusion string.
-Remove Select an entry in the Exclusions list and click the Remove button to remove it.
-Select Change Auditor agen on the selected EMC file serv Its page: Use this page to select the agents that are to receive the events captured er (CIFS).
-Agent.
-When multiple agents between these agents.
-Howe the agents being monitored b ormance by assigning an EMC Auditing template to more than one Change Auditor are assigned to the same EMC Auditing template, events will be load balanced ver, the downside is that the 'where' field for EMC events may contain any one of y this single auditing template.
-In addition, if EMC event logging is enabled in e written on multiple agent servers.
-Add Click Add to assign one or more agents to the EMC Auditing template.
+Select an entry in the Exclusions list and click the Remove button to remove it.

+Select Change Auditor agents page: Use this page to select the agents that are to receive the events captured on the selected EMC file server (CIFS).

+NOTE: You may improve performance by assigning an EMC Auditing template to more than one Change Auditor Agent.
+When multiple agents are assigned to the same EMC Auditing template, events will be load balanced between these agents.
+However, the downside is that the 'where' field for EMC events may contain any one of the agents being monitored by this single auditing template.
+In addition, if EMC event logging is enabled in Change Auditor, events will be written on multiple agent servers.

+Add -----

+Click Add to assign one or more agents to the EMC Auditing template.

 Selecting this button displays the Eligible Change Auditor Agents dialog.
-From this dialog, select one or more agents and then click OK .
+From this dialog, select one or more agents and then click OK.

+Remove

-Remove Click Remove to remove the selected agent from the list.
+Click Remove to remove the selected agent from the list.